Neptunians/intent-ctf-2021-writeup/README.md

 After changing all fields, we see that the ```Referral``` is not sanitized and, at first, vulnerable to XSS:

-Let's try adding a HTML and scripting to it:
+Let's edit the profile and change the Referral, adding a script:

 ```html
 <strong>Admin</strong><script>alert(1);</script>
 ```

 The ```Admin``` got bold with the strong tag, but no alert fired.
-This errors happens in the Javascript side:
+This errors happens in the Javascript execution:

 ```Refused to execute inline script because it violates the following Content Security Policy directive: "default-src 'self'".
 Either the 'unsafe-inline' keyword, a hash ('sha256-5jFwrAK0UV47oFbVg/iCCBbxD8X1w+QvoOUepu4C2YA='), or a nonce ('nonce-...') is required to enable inline execution.
 Note also that 'script-src' was not explicitly set, so 'default-src' is used as a fallback.```